tarikcosovic/GitHero/README.md

 #Demo project README

-this is a simple readme file
+this is a simple readme fileas modification
-modification